 1. Do Your QA Software Tester Research

-No matter if you are an entry level QA Software Tester or you have experience.
+No matter if you are an entry-level QA Software Tester or you have experience.
 Before you create a resume, do your research regarding the market.
 Check the job offers to make sure what the recruiters are looking for.
-You need to be informed about trends regarding salary for this job position and requirements of recruiters.
+You need to be informed about trends regarding the salary for this job position and the requirements of recruiters.
 That way you will know what to expect from future job interviews.

 2. Create a Career Objective